Summary:

 It is important to note the following:

 - This was merely an assumption made by a sub-narrator, Sufyan, who provided no sources for this information.
-As such, the part of the tradition suggesting that the Roman victory coincided with the Battle of Badr is non-authentic.
+As such, the part of the tradition suggesting that the Byzantines victory coincided with the Battle of Badr is non-authentic.

-Islamic traditions contain numerous differing rumors regarding the timing of the Roman victory.
+Islamic traditions contain numerous differing rumors regarding the timing of the Byzantines victory.
 One such tradition even claims that these Quranic verses were revealed after the Roman victory on the day of Badr.
 However, Muslims themselves deny this tradition, as will be discussed later in this article.
 It is highly probable that Sufyan, the sub-narrator, may have drawn his information from this rejected tradition.

 Thus, Islamists' assertion of this Quranic "miracle" relies ONLY on: